jayanpraveen/covid-dashboard/README.md

 https://github.com/CSSEGISandData/COVID-19

 ## Disclaimer
-The information displayed may or may not be accurate, all resource data used in this repository have been provided by the [source](https://github.com/CSSEGISandData/COVID-19).
+The information displayed may or may not be accurate, the resource data used in this repository have been provided by the [source](https://github.com/CSSEGISandData/COVID-19).

 ## License
 This repository is under The MIT License.
 Read the [LICENSE](https://github.com/jayanpraveen/covid-dashboard/blob/master/.github/LICENSE.md) file for more information.